cjwit/loopBuilder/README.md

 ## Features

+* Change notes with simple UI
 * Manipulate the timbre of generated synthesizer melodies using a graphical effects controller
-* Change notes with simple UI

 ### Next

-* Check DrumLoop version to make sure it's working correctly
-* Rework flashActiveBox() using position information
-* Reconsider box vs row class info (pass part and parent row to box, perhaps?)
 * Consider removing note names

 ### After that

-* Add control to change melody and bass loops
+* Add tempo slider
+* Allow saving and loading
-* Add control to change drum loop
+* Add buttons to change mode
 * Write a short introduction
-* Allow saving and loading

 ## Sounds